 Moreover, we observed the pseudogenization of a number of innate immune response related genes in humans such as Toll-like receptor gene 11 and leucine rich repeat protein genes hinting at potentially advantageous LOF/pseudogenization events in human lineage evolution \cite{22724060}.
 By contrast, the majority of mouse unitary pseudogenes with respect to human, are associated with structural Zinc finger domains, Kruppel associated box proteins, and immunoglobulin V-set proteins (Table S4).

 Moreover, to get an overview of the unitary pseudogenes in each strain, we lifted over the reference pseudogene annotation and checked their conservation as pseudogenes or functional genes in each strain.
-We identified on average 200 unitary pseudogenes.
+We identified on average 200 unitary pseudogenes. [[wrt ??]]
 However, the short evolutionary distance between most strains means this value is an overestimate of the number of unitary pseudogenes.
 One way to get a more realistic assessment of the size of the unitary pseudogene complement is to look at the unitary annotation in the human genome relative to chimp.

 2. Conservation and divergence in pseudogene complements

-In order to decipher the evolutionary history of the mouse strains we created a pangenome pseudogene dataset containing 49,262 unique entries relating the pseudogenes across strains.
+To decipher the evolutionary history of the mouse strains we created a pangenome pseudogene dataset containing 49,262 unique entries relating the pseudogenes across strains.
 We found 2,925 ancestral pseudogenes that are preserved across all strains.
-A detailed summary of the other subsets of pseudogenes is shown in Figure 2A,B. On average, each strain contains between 1,000 and 3,000 strain specific pseudogenes.
+A detailed summary of the other subsets of pseudogenes is shown in Figure 2A,B. On average, each strain contains between 1,000 and 3,000 strain-specific pseudogenes.
 The proportion of pseudogenes conserved only in the outgroup, the wild strains, or the lab strains is considerably smaller, suggesting that the bulk of the pseudogenes in each strain are derived during the shared evolutionary history.

 Next, we took advantage of pseudogenes’ ability to evolve with little or no selective constraints \cite{10833048}, and compared the mutational processes across the mouse strains.
-To this end we built a phylogenetic tree based on approximately 3,000 pseudogenes that are conserved across all strains (Figure 2C).
+To this end, we built a phylogenetic tree based on approximately 3,000 pseudogenes that are conserved across all strains (Figure 2C).
 This pseudogene-based tree follows closely the protein coding genes tree and correctly identifies and clusters the strains into three classes: outgroup, wild, and laboratory strains.

 Furthermore, we grouped the conserved pseudogenes into subgroups based on their parent gene families (e.g. olfactory receptors, CDK, Ribosomal proteins, etc.) and constructed pseudogene phylogenetic trees for each of these subgroups (Figure 2C).
-By comparing the resulting trees to the protein-coding one, we found that they display different patterns, reflecting different evolutionary histories.
+By comparing the resulting trees to the protein-coding one, we found that they display different patterns, reflecting different rates of evolution and evolutionary histories for different gene families.
 For example, the olfactory receptor tree, shows discrepancies in both the divergence order as well as in the degree of conservation of the ancestral sequence (as reflected by the branch length), with notable differences observed for NZO, and NOD laboratory strains.
 These two strains are known for exhibiting a diabetic phenotype.
 The result suggests that changes in diet can affect chemoreceptors and consequently their evolution \cite{25943692}.

 3. Genome Evolution & Plasticity

-Leveraging the pseudogene annotations, we explore the differences between the mouse strains by looking at the genome remodelling processes that shaped the evolutionary history of their pseudogene complements.
+Leveraging the pseudogene annotations, we explore the differences between the mouse strains by looking at the genome-remodeling processes that shaped the evolutionary history of their pseudogene complements.

 3.1 Pseudogene Genesis

-Taking advantage of the available functional genomics and evolutionary data we are able to study the pseudogene genesis on a unique scale: during embryo development at one extreme and the mouse lineage at the other.
+Taking advantage of the available functional genomics and evolutionary data we can study pseudogene Genesis on a unique scale: during embryo development at one extreme and the mouse lineage at the other.